nyealovey/WhaleFall/.trae/rules/project_rules.md

 ### PERFORMANCE
 - **Caching**: Use Redis for caching expensive database queries or computations.
-- **Background Tasks**: Offload long-running tasks to a Celery worker to avoid blocking web requests.
+- **Background Tasks**: Offload long-running tasks to a APScheduler worker to avoid blocking web requests.